 The prosecution claimed Brandon hated Larry and had planned to kill him due to Larry’s “perceived gender or sexual orientation”.
 The testimony of both boys’ school friends and teachers was heard.
 The comments made by Brandon about harming Larry, the teasing suggestions Larry made towards Brandon, the altercations and tension between the two boys were highlighted and exposed.

 The issue of race was not a prominent one during the trial.
 A white boy killing a brown boy did not feature as a motivating factor.
 Larry King could not tell his side of the story and Brandon McInerney did not testify, as is perfectly within his right.
-In trying to comprehend such an act from a young adolescent, the psychology, social attitudes, and unsettlement society have with issues of gender are explored by Ken Corbett.
+In trying to comprehend such an act from a young adolescent, the psychology, social attitudes, and unsettlement society has with issues of gender are explored by Ken Corbett.
 Detailed accounts of the trial and the proceedings which played out before him are illustrated.
 Society is still greatly uncomfortable with the idea that an individual could feel that they should be the other gender.

 The idea of a man or a woman changing their gender, identifying as the opposite gender or being attracted to the same gender, is not fully accepted and as such prejudice bubbles away.
 When it is a young adolescent who is displaying such gender transitions, this reaction appears to be even stronger.

-Watch the documentary-film “Valentine Road” discussing some of the key issues of this case with those who were involved.
+Watch the documentary film “Valentine Road” discussing some of the key issues of this case with those who were involved.

 These are aspects which his experience as a Clinical Psychologist has enabled him to observe and to reflect on, aspects which I think greatly enrich this book.